jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

     (i) the panel; or
     (ii) the Returning Officer; or
     (iii) the Chief Registrar; and
-  (c) containing a statement or symbol indicating that the advertisement has been authorised by 1 of those persons.
+  (c) containing a statement or symbol indicating that the advertisement has been authorised by one of those persons.
 (2) This section does not apply to the publication or broadcast of any news or comments relating to any aspect of a referendum.
 (3) A person who publishes or broadcasts an advertisement relating to any aspect of a referendum must include in the advertisement a statement setting out the true name of the person who commissioned it and that person's postal address.